mingng18/mingng18/readme.md

-# Hi there, I'm Ng Gih Ming 👋
+# Hi there, I'm Ming 👋
-I'm a **Final-year Computer Science student** at the **University of Malaya**, specializing in Software Engineering but deeply passionate about creative fields like **graphic design, photography,** and **videography**.
+I'm a **Final-year Computer Science student** at the **University of Malaya**, specializing in Software Engineering especially website and mobile app.
 Welcome to my GitHub profile!

 ---

 ### 🔍 About Me
-- 📍 Based in Kuala Lumpur, Malaysia
+- 📍 Based in Penang, Malaysia
 - 🌐 Multilingual: Fluent in **Mandarin, English,** and **Malay**
 - 🎓 Experienced with both **Software Engineering** and **UI/UX Design**
 - 🖌️ Enjoys blending tech with creativity, as seen in my journey through programming, design, and project collaboration